Helping Hands Befriending and Support Service

 In the video below Helping Hands volunteer Alison Stephen and client Anne Munro discuss their personal experiences of this befriending and support service provided by Highland Hospice.

-Helping Hands is a volunteer befriending and support service delivered by Highland Hospice throughout Easter Ross, Inverness and the Black Isle.
+Helping Hands is a volunteer befriending service delivered and supported by Highland Hospice in communities throughout the region.

 Following an initial assessment by one of our staff the person is matched to their own volunteer befriender.
 The volunteer visits the person regularly in their own home providing social and practical support in an informal way.
 The service is open to all individuals in need regardless of their diagnosis.
 The service also aims to support carers by enabling them the opportunity to have some time for themselves in the knowledge their loved one is being well supported.

 Helping Hands aims to support people throughout the Highlands therefore we are working in partnership with a number of organisations providing befriending in their local communities.
 For further information please visit our page 'Befriending Services Across the Highlands'.

 What will our volunteers do?

 Care is taken in matching volunteers with a person or family and the relationship between each Helping Hands volunteer and the person they support is unique.
 The amount of time and activities will vary but every volunteer will provide a friendly ear to listen as well as extra assistance to help reduce anxiety and stress for individuals and carers.
 Helping Hands volunteers may: